X

 Danny Rosenthal litigates on behalf of workers and their unions.
 He also advises unions and non-profit organizations on various matters.

-Danny has often used cutting-edge legal theories to help clients achieve positive results.
+Danny has often helped clients develop winning legal strategies to advance their interests.
 For instance, he led a team that relied on the public nuisance doctrine to obtain workplace protections from COVID-19, and he crafted a successful challenge to a regulation restricting overtime pay for federal government workers.

 Danny joined James & Hoffman in 2011.
 He served as a law clerk for the Honorable William J. Kayatta, Jr., of the U.S. Court of Appeals for the First Circuit.
 He graduated magna cum laude from Harvard Law School and received his college degree in mathematics with honors from the University of Chicago.
 Between college and law school, he taught mathematics at a public high school in Houston, Texas.